xtens-suite/xtens-app/README.md

 Then create a file named ```local.js``` in the ```config/``` directory.
 This config file should include any settings specific of your local system/setup (db passwords, operators etc.).

-In the minimal setup it should contain the following information, including two default users with two user groups (admin and general user).
+In the minimal setup it should contain the following information, including two default users with two user groups (an admin and a standard user).

            module.exports = {